L0stedMrlion/lionsproject-dsbot-v2/README.md

 Discord bot for our project named 🦁 Lion's Project!
 This bot is for utilities like ban, purge and these things.

-## 🤗 Commands

-`/info` - gives basic info like version, author a more.

-`/status` - gives link to our status page

-`/ping` - ping and shows ping of you and bot

-`/dice` - give random number from 1 to 6

-`/joke` - show you some very "quality" joke

-`/purge` - deletes some number of message; not older than 14 days

-`/authentication` - send message to PM and gives link to authentication with ds oauth2

-`More commands will be added in future`

 ## 📋 Extensions & Dependencies

 `Node.js v20 or lower` - I use the newest node.js, but you can use older igs?